GETEAM/GeneralExamination/QuestionType/types/BlankedCloze.md

 		"duration": 15,
 		"flowable": false,
 		"recommendation-point": 2,
 		"stem": "Global warming is a trend toward warmer conditions around the world.
 Part of the warming is natural; we have experienced a 20,000 -year -long warming as the last ice age ended and the ice ( 1 ) away.
 However, we have already reached temperatures that are in ( 2 ) with other minimum-ice periods, so continued warming is likely not natural.
 We are ( 3 ) to a predicted worldwide increase in temperatures ( 4 ) between 1℃ and 6℃ over the next 100 years.
 The warming will be more ( 5 ) in some areas, less in others, and some places may even cool off.
-Likewise, the ( 6 ) of this warming will be very different depending on where you are—coastal areas must worry about rising sea levels, while Siberia and northern Canada may become more habitable (宜居的) and ( 7 ) for humans than these areas are now.
-		The fact remains, however, that it will likely get warmer, on ( 8 ) , everywhere.
+Likewise, the ( 6 ) of this warming will be very different depending on where you are—coastal areas must worry about rising sea levels, while Siberia and northern Canada may become more habitable (宜居的) and ( 7 ) for humans than these areas are now. <br>The fact remains, however, that it will likely get warmer, on ( 8 ) , everywhere.
 Scientists are in general agreement that the warmer conditions we have been experiencing are at least in part the result of a human-induced global warming trend.
 Some scientists ( 9 ) that the changes we are seeing fall within the range of random (无规律的) variation—some years are cold, others warm, and we have just had an unremarkable string of warm years ( 10 ) —but that is becoming an increasingly rare interpretation in the face of continued and increasing warm conditions.", "item-options": [
 			"appealing",
 			"average",